X-Force: Not Forgotten

 Not Forgotten takes place directly after X-Force's return to the present.
 X-23 emerges from the timestream just in time to save Boom-Boom from being killed by the Leper Queen.
 Seconds after she kills the Leper Queen, both she and Boom-Boom are taken into custody by agents of H.A.M.M.E.R.
-At the United Nations, Hellion and Surge are rescued from the Sapien League by Wolverine, Archangel and Elixir.
+At the United Nations, Hellion and Surge are rescued from the Sapien League by Wolverine, Archangel, and Elixir.
 Boom-Boom is freed from H.A.M.M.E.R. custody by Warpath, while X-23 is returned to The Facility.
 She wakes up to find her left arm severed by Kimura, wielding a chain saw.
 Before she can cut off the right arm, Kimura is shot by Agent Morales.
 Agent Young is revealed to be a member of The Facility that infiltrated H.A.M.M.E.R. to acquire the intel that Morales had on X-23.
 When Young tries to recruit Morales into The Facility, she rejects his offer by beating him unconscious.
 In the present, X-23 and Morales make their way to a Facility lab that holds mass amounts of the chemical trigger that forces X-23 to kill.
 While still in the room, X-23 cuts open her severed arm to remove the claws and she gives the claws to Morales to keep them safe.
 She improvises a Molotov cocktail and uses it to activate the sprinkler system.
-The soldiers of the Facility cut through to X-23 but Kimura notices that the sprinklers are instead spraying her Trigger Scent everywhere.
-Laura becomes feral and kills the soldiers and goes to the office of the Facility head, where the sprinklers begin spraying water, which washes away the Trigger Scent.
+The soldiers of the Facility cut through to X-23 but Kimura notices that the sprinklers are instead spraying trigger scent.
+Laura becomes feral and kills the soldiers and goes to the office of the Facility head, where the sprinklers begin spraying water, which washes away the trigger scent.
 Kimura is able to club Laura from behind to knock her out and then murders the Facility head, to frame Laura for his death.
-Agent Morales then arrives and lights Kimura on fire so she will be distracted while Morales and Laura escape.
+Morales then arrives and lights Kimura on fire so she will be distracted while Morales and Laura escape.
 Morales reveals that she rigged the building to explode but they are able to get out before the explosion.
-The other members of X-Force arrive and they take Laura home with her severed claws, and this leads them into the events called Necrosha.
+The other members of X-Force arrive and they take Laura home with her severed claws.